salt-formulas/salt-formula-nginx/README.rst

 =============
-Nginx Formula
+Usage
 =============

 Nginx is an open source reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols, as well as a load balancer, HTTP cache, and a web server (origin server).
 The nginx project started with a strong focus on high concurrency, high performance and low memory usage.

 Sample Pillars
 ==============

-Gitlab server setup
+Gitlab server setup:

 .. code-block:: yaml